-James Cameron reveals he knew Titanic sub had imploded on Monday
+James Cameron knew Titanic sub had imploded days before public

-James Cameron reveals he knew Titanic sub had imploded on Monday - raising questions over rescue secrecy
+James Cameron reveals he knew Titanic sub imploded on Monday - raising questions over rescue secrecy

 Cameron says he told colleagues in a mail on Monday that ‘we’ve lost some friends’

-Hollywood director James Cameron said he received the information within 24 hours of the disappearance of the submersible Titan that it had imploded when it lost communication with its mother ship.
+Hollywood filmmaker James Cameron said he received the information within 24 hours of the disappearance of the submersible Titan that it had imploded when it lost communication with its mothership.

 "We got confirmation within an hour that there had been a loud bang at the same time that the sub comms were lost," Mr Cameron, who directed the 1997 movie Titanic, said.